-At the time, John was still married to his first wife, Cynthia.
-The two were married in August 1962 and had one child together, Julian.
+At the time, Lennon was still married to his first wife, Cynthia.
+The two were wed in August 1962 and had one child together, Julian.
 After years of putting up with her husband’s infidelity, Cynthia filed for divorce in August 1968.
-In the meantime, John and Yoko had already become a couple, and once the divorce was final that November, plans were made to be married.
-The two had originally hoped to get married in Paris, or more specifically, on the way to Paris.
+In the meantime, John and Yoko had already become a couple and, once the divorce was final that November, plans were made to be married.
+The two had originally hoped to to hold their nuptials in Paris, or more specifically, on the way to Paris.